bytecodealliance/cargo-component/docs/design/registries.md

 by the `command` world via the generated bindings.

-In theory, the authored component could then simply run in any host that supports the `wasi.command` world (e.g. a future wasmtime CLI).
+In theory, the authored component could then simply run in any host that supports the `wasi.cli.command` world (e.g. a future Wasmtime CLI).

-### Targeting a world and using other components from a registry
+### Targeting a dependency's world and using other components from a registry

 An example `Cargo.toml`: